merielylima/bitcoin-price-prediction/README.md

 	-Low
 	-Adjusted Close
 	-Volume
-	Your target variable will be Open.
+	Your target variable will be Close.